cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 ### Workload triggers
 [CRD](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) holds the definition of the resource.
-The operator triggers roles based on the conditions defined in a CR ([example](resources/crds/ripsaw_v1alpha1_uperf_cr.yaml)) which will influence which roles the
+The operator triggers roles based on the conditions defined in a CR ([example](examples/workload/uperf.yaml)) which will influence which roles the
 [playbook](playbook.yml) executes.
 Other vars may be defined that can modify the workload run conditions.

-For the sake of the example CR, please default all workloads to disabled.

 Example CR:
 ```yaml